 PRESBYTERY OF CHARLOTTE “EARTH CARE CONGREGATIONS”

-The following churches were certified as Earth Care Congregations by the PCUSA Environmental Ministries through February 2017:
+The following churches have been certified as Earth Care Congregations by the PCUSA Environmental Ministries:

 This honor speaks to the great commitment that these congregations have to caring for God’s earth.

 To become an Earth Care Congregation, these churches affirmed the Earth Care Pledge to integrate environmental practices and thinking into all facets of their church life.
 They also completed projects and activities in the fields of worship, education, facilities, and outreach.

 The Earth Care Congregation certification is designed to recognize churches that have made the commitment to take seriously God’s charge to “till and keep” the garden.

 The Earth Care Congregations program was started in 2010 by PC(USA) Environmental Ministries.
 The goal of the program is to inspire churches to care for God’s earth in a holistic way, through integrating earth care into all of church life.
 The Earth Care Congregation certification honors churches that made that commitment, and encourages others to follow their lead.